JoeSz/Exopite-Lazy-Load-XT-WordPress-Plugin/exopite-lazy-load-xt/README.txt

 2. This is the second screen shot

 == Changelog ==

+= 20171224 - 2017-12-24 =
+* Added: new method to process images.
+Process HTML with output buffering just before sent to browser.
+This is the default method.

 = 20171102 - 2017-11-02 =
 * Fixed: If content contains widgets (eg. Page Builders) <noscirpt> appeared twice.